Hitakashi/Hitbox-API/user/index.md

 Updates the current user.

-As a general guideline for below passwords in POST if it's password change or email
+You just need to send passwords if you want to update an email or password.

 | Paramater | Required? | Type | Description |
 | ---- | ----- | ---- | ----- |